Signed in as:

-Microchipping your carp gives you a simple, reliable way to know exactly what’s in your lake.
-Each time a fish is caught, you can instantly check when it was last out, what it weighed, and where it was caught — all in one clear stock record.
+Carp microchipping gives lake owners a safe, reliable way to manage their fish stock and know exactly what’s in their lake.
+Each time a fish is caught, our fish tagging systems designed specifically for carp lakes allows you to instantly check when a fish was last out, what it weighed, and where it was caught — all in one clear stock record.

-Carp tagging gives you knowledge, confidence, and clarity — improving your lake now and for years to come.
+Carp tagging will give you knowledge, confidence, and clarity — improving your lake now and for years to come.

-Over time, your data will show fish movement, growth patterns, and behaviour across the lake.
+Over time, tagging your fish can build up data to show carp movement, growth patterns, and behaviour across the lake giving you better carp stock management.
 It puts you in control, helping you make better decisions about stocking, fish care, and the long-term future of your water

 CarpChip kits feature ICAR certified bio-compatible glass microchips, safe for fish.
-Each fish gets a unique ID for fast, accurate identification.
+Each fish gets a unique ID for fast, accurate identification and simple fish tagging for carp lakes.

 We sell starter kits to get you tagging your fish and can help with the first tagging, showing you the process so you can confidently do it yourself in future.